Plastic lumber: Properties

 Plastic lumber can be molded to meet almost any desired spatial condition, a major advantage over wood.
 It can also be bent and fixed to form strong arching curves.
 Plastic lumber works like wood - it can be shaped, drilled, and cut using conventional woodworking tools.
 At the same time, it is waterproof and resists all types of rot and mold, although it is not as rigid as wood and may slightly deform in extremely hot weather.
 Plastic lumber is not sensitive to staining from a variety of agents.
 A major selling point of this material is it doesn't need to be painted and is overall low-maintenance.
 It is manufactured in a variety of colors, and is widely available in grays and earth tones.

 While the compressive properties of plastic lumber are equal or greater than those of wood, the modulus of elasticity is very low.
 Moreover, plastic lumber is subject to far more creep than wood.
 Use in load-bearing structures requires different considerations from wood.

 Some plastic lumber, such as commercially available polyvinyl chloride plastic decking fiberglass composite lumber, outperformed composite wood plyetheline composite lumbers in fire safety performance.
-Plastic lumber also deforms easily at high temperature; planning for the event of fire needs to take this into account.
+Pure plastic lumber, without fiberglass composite structure, also deforms easily at high temperature; planning for the event of fire needs to take this into account.